 If people want to restart PrEP, they will require a HIV test beforehand.

 If people have a hepatitis B infection, they will need to speak with a healthcare professional before stopping PrEP.

 If people have health insurance, it may cover the costs of PrEP.

 People may still have to pay part of the cost at a pharmacy, known as the prescription copay.
 There are copay assistance programs available to help people pay these costs.

-If people do not have health insurance and have an annual income less than $63,000, they may be eligible for free PrEP.
-People can find out more about applying for financial assistance for PrEP from the Sans Francisco Aids Foundation or through the Please PrEP Me website.
+If people do not have health insurance and have an annual income of less than $63,000, they may be eligible for free PrEP.
+People can find out more about applying for financial assistance for PrEP from the San Francisco Aids Foundation or via the Please PrEP Me website.

 PrEP is a form of medication to help prevent people from contracting HIV.

-It is safe for transgender individuals to take regardless of the hormones they are taking and whether or not they have undergone gender-affirming procedures.
-However, the type of hormone a person is taking may affect which PrEP medication they are able to take.
+It is safe for transgender individuals regardless of the hormones they are taking and whether they have undergone gender-affirming procedures.
+However, the type of hormone a person is taking may affect which PrEP medication they can have.

 It is important to note that PrEP does not reduce the chance of contracting other STIs, and a person should use additional contraceptive measures.
 A person can discuss their options with a healthcare professional.